FullStack-Verse/YMS/Readme.md

-How to run the GYM  Management System Project Using PHP and MySQL 1.Download the zip file
+## How to run the Yoga Management System Project Using PHP and MySQL

+1.Download the zip file

 2.Extract the file and copy gym folder